-The winter holidays are here which means it is time for magical things like elves making toys and flying reindeer and the idea that replacing your windows is going to pay for itself in energy savings.
+During the winter months, it is easy to fall into magical thinking, like elves making toys and flying reindeer--and the idea that replacing your windows is going to pay for itself in energy savings.

 Wrong.
 For a generation, a vibrant and virulent window replacement industry has convinced millions of building owners to buy $15,000 of new plastic windows (guaranteed for 10 years!) to save $600 per year in heating and cooling.
 (Please don’t do the math).